Bischoff/wozmania/README.md

 You may uncomment these lines according to your debugging needs.

-"trace" prints the registers for each executed 6502 instruction.
+`trace` prints the registers for each executed 6502 instruction.

-"break" allows to set a 6502 breakpoint.
-For example, from gdb, to specify
-$DAF2 as a break point address:
+`break` allows to set a 6502 breakpoint.
+For example, from `gdb`, to specify `$DAF2` as a break point address:
 ```
      (gdb) b here
      (gdb) run